 The Graduate School offers a funding opportunity to assist programs with bringing admitted doctoral students to campus for a spring visit.
 The Graduate School will fund a limited number of graduate programs up to $5,000.
 To receive the maximum award, a program must have 10 or more admitted doctoral students participating in the event.
 Programs that plan to bring fewer than 10 students to campus would request funding of up to $500 per student.
 Programs will be expected to make the travel arrangements and provide any additional funding necessary to support activities.
 Funding will be provided for doctoral applicants, unless the terminal degree in the discipline is Masters.
 The Graduate School distributes an annual call for applications to graduate programs.

 Graduate School administrators and staff participate in recruitment fairs, conferences, and meetings throughout the year to meet and recruit prospective K-State graduate students.
-Take a look at the recruitment schedule and contact our office if you would like to provide promotional materials for your program that we can share with prospective students.
+Contact our office if you would like to provide promotional materials for your program that we can share with prospective students.

 We have some ideas and best practices for recruiting diverse graduate students, and equally important, diverse faculty.
 Thanks to our colleagues at the University of Minnesota who have shared these tools with us.
 Please have a look at their handbooks, created just for faculty.